-ECED 4289 Teaching Internship Seminar 3/0/3 Prerequisite: Admission to Teacher Education
+ECED 4289 Teaching Internship Seminar 3/0/3

 Designed to engage interns in a critical reflection of issues, topics materials and skills appropriate to their professional development and teaching experience during their internship.
 Will also serve as a capstone experience for satisfying exit requirements of the program.
 Must be taken concurrently with ECED 4286 or ECED 4288.